Carnage725/THE_ONE_THING/README.md

-# THE_ONE_THING
+# THE ONE THING — Actionable Summary

-How to apple the book THE ONE THING to your life
+This repo contains a practical summary of *The ONE Thing* by Gary Keller, plus simple tools to apply its core ideas to your life.